Gavin-OP/vimrc/README.md

 - `git commit -m "comment inside"`

 ## To Do
-- [ ] auto pair configuration error for > and etc.
+- [x] auto pair configuration error for > and etc.
+- [ ] auto format python configuration